 When you’re shopping for Bluetooth headphones, it’s worth keeping an eye on Bluetooth codecs.
 A Bluetooth codec determines how a digital signal from your source device is converted to audible media in your headphones.
 Think of it as a language — the source device and headphones need to speak the same language.

 All Bluetooth devices support the SBC codec, but there are newer and better codecs out there, such as AAC for iPhones and aptX for Android phones.
-These codecs can stream high-quality audio but the functionality is limited. iPhones don’t support aptX streaming and Android phones can stream over AAC, but the Android OS can’t efficiently encode AAC in a uniform fashion: it’s highly hardware-dependent.
-There are more codecs out there than SBC, AAC, and aptX, but if you use an iOS device you only really need to know SBC and AAC.
+These codecs can stream high-quality audio, but the functionality is limited. iPhones don’t support aptX streaming, and Android phones can stream over AAC, but the Android OS can’t efficiently encode AAC in a uniform fashion: it’s highly hardware-dependent.
+There are more codecs out there than SBC, AAC, and aptX, but if you use an iOS device, you only really need to know SBC and AAC.

 Why you should trust SoundGuys

-Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
+Each writer at SoundGuys has accumulated years of experience in the consumer audio market, and our staff adheres to a strict ethics policy.
 We don’t use sponsored content on the website at a time when doing so is the norm.
 SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.
-We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
+We pride ourselves on transparently outlining objective facts while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.

 Frequently asked questions

 The Sennheiser PXC 550-II ($299.99 at Walmart) is a very good set of headphones, but you don’t get the same amount of features as you do from the Sony WH-1000XM4.
-The PXC 550-II is a years-old headset with outdated hardware like a microUSB input, and compared to Sony’s headset, you may feel like you’re missing out.
-When you buy the WH-1000XM4, you get some of the best ANC, a very good companion app with plenty of customizable features, speak to chat functionality, ambient sound mode, and more.
+The PXC 550-II is a years-old headset with outdated hardware like a micro-USB input, and compared to Sony’s headset, you may feel like you’re missing out.
+When you buy the WH-1000XM4, you get some of the best ANC, a very good companion app with plenty of customizable features, speak-to-chat functionality, ambient sound mode, and more.
 Still, the Sennheiser PXC 550-II is a great deal for listeners who want good, lightweight travel headphones, but you might have trouble finding a pair.
 You can see a direct comparison of the two headphones.

 All that said, both headphones have been either superseded or discontinued.
 The next alternatives are the Sony WH-1000XM5 and either the Sennheiser HD 350BT or Sennheiser MOMENTUM 4 Wireless.